 Dr. Seth Ashley

-Journalism and media studies, news literacy, media literacy, news writing and reporting, media and democracy, media sociology, media research, media ethics, student media
+Media literacy, news literacy, media and democracy, misinformation, fake news, journalism and media studies, digital media production, news writing and reporting, media sociology, media research, media ethics, student media

 News literacy, media literacy, media and democracy, media sociology, communication law and policy, media history, political communication, civic engagement

 Dr. Seth Ashley joined the faculty of the Department of Communication at Boise State University in 2011.
 He holds a Ph.D. and M.A. from the University of Missouri School of Journalism as well as a B.F.A. in production design from the University of Southern California School of Theater.
 Prior to completing his Ph.D., Dr. Ashley taught print and digital journalism at Stephens College in Columbia, Missouri.
 He worked as a staff writer for the Columbia Daily Tribune and as a freelance writer, editor, photographer and video producer.
 His experience also includes many years as a production designer and audio technician for live music, including touring work in a dozen countries.
 Outside of work, he spends time exploring scenic Idaho and spending time with his family.